AnonymousRand/sse_implementations/README.md

 # Running

-1. Install CMake and Conan 2.
-2. Generate two Conan profiles for debug and release respectively:
+1. Generate two Conan profiles for debug and release respectively:
     ```
     conan profile detect --name=sse_implementations_debug
     conan profile detect --name=sse_implementations_release
     ```
-3. Edit both Conan profiles (by default at `~/.conan2/profiles/`):
+2. Edit both Conan profiles (by default at `~/.conan2/profiles/`):
     - Set `build_type=Debug` for the debugging profile and `build_type=Release` for the release profile.
     - Make sure `compiler.cppstd=20` is set (`gnu20` is fine too if using `compiler=gnu`).
     - If your "default" compiler (e.g. `/usr/bin/g++`) is not the correct version and something like `g++-10` was separately installed (e.g. to `/usr/bin/g++-10`), add the following to the bottom of both profiles to specify the compiler executable: